 Bank Guarantee Meaning

-The term “Bank Guarantee” as the name suggests is the guarantee or an assurance given by the financial institution to an external party that in case the borrower is not able to repay the debt or meet its financial liability, then in such an event bank will repay such amount to the party to whom guarantee is issued.
+The term “Bank Guarantee” as the name suggests is the guarantee or assurance given by the financial institution to an external party that in case the borrower is not able to repay the debt or meet its financial liability, then in such an event bank will repay such amount to the party to whom the guarantee is issued.